Key Takeaways

 Why Old Dictation Always Created More Work

-Honestly, voice dictation had a bad reputation for a good reason.
-It wasn't that speech recognition was terrible — it actually got surprisingly good.
-The problem was everything that came after the transcript.
+Honestly, voice dictation had a pretty bad reputation, and it earned it.
+Hence, Not because speech recognition was terrible — that part actually got surprisingly good over the years.
+Therefore, The problem was everything that came after.

 You'd speak naturally, the way people actually talk.
 “So um I was thinking we could maybe do the meeting Thursday or Friday depending on what works for everyone kind of thing.”
 The transcription would capture those words almost perfectly.
 And that was useless.
 You still had to rewrite the whole thing before it could go anywhere useful.

-Old ai dictation with editing tools made the user do all the heavy lifting.
-Basically you swapped typing for speaking, but still had to do 100% of the grammar work yourself.
-And the data backed this up — users were spending 30-45 minutes editing for every hour of dictated content.
+Nonetheless, Old ai dictation with editing tools made you do all the heavy lifting.
+Moreover, You swapped typing for speaking — and that was it.
+Still had to do 100% of the grammar work yourself after.
+The data backed this up: users were spending 30-45 minutes editing for every hour of dictated content.
 That's not a win.
-That's just moving the pain somewhere else.
+That's Hence, just rearranging your problems.

 | Workflow Stage | Old Dictation | AI-Enhanced Dictation |